 1. Egg Nog or Hot Chocolate?

 How do you pass up chocolate!?!
 As for Egg Nog....I just can't get past the name.
-2. Does Santa wrap the presents or just sit them by the tree?

 He wraps them for sure.
 Opening them is half the fun!
 I don't put any of my kids presents out until Christmas Eve....bigger impact that way.